Uninett/kubernetes-terraform/kubestack-ipnett-v2/ansible/README.md

 Boostrapping Ansible on the cluster
 -----------------------------------

 We assume that cluster already has been brought up by terraform.

-## Generate node inventory

-    cd ../terraform
-    terraform output ansible_hosts > ../ansible/inventory
-    cd -
+Terraform will write a inventory file when bringing up cluster

 ## Install roles from community